Sebbe92/Sebbe92/README.md

-##Hello!
-My name is Sebastian Thank you for visiting my githubpage##
+<h1>Hello!
+My name is Sebastian Thank you for visiting my githubpage</h1>
 <!---
 Sebbe92/Sebbe92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.